ufopcsilab/projects/projects_phd.md

 > Students: Lauro Moraes

 > Description: Locating the promoter region in DNA sequences is of paramount importance in bioinformatics.
 This projetc aims to explore deep learning methods to the task.
-See the [paper](https://www.sciencedirect.com/science/article/abs/pii/S001048252200419X) for more information.
+See [Morae et al, 2022](https://www.sciencedirect.com/science/article/abs/pii/S001048252200419X) for more information.

 ## Data Science <a name="data-science"></a>